Cincinnati-Design-LAB/architour/src/content/buildings/great-american-tower.md

 architect: HOK
 contractor: Turner Construction
 original_function: Office building
-significance: >-
-  First new highrise office building in Cincinnati in nearly 20 years, the tower was the largest building constructed in the US in 2010.
-The developer had plans for the building on their books for over 20 years before finding a major tenant to trigger financing for the project.
 unique_features: >-
   The building is distinguished by a decorative roof structure referred to as the "tiara" that makes the building the tallest in Cincinnati.